Deep Conversations with a Three Year Old

 This system is wholly and exclusively compacted of optimism: “Pessimism leads to weakness.
 Optimism leads to power.”
 “Thoughts are things,” as one of the most vigorous mind-cure writers prints in bold type at the bottom of each of his pages; and if your thoughts are of health, youth, vigor, and success, before you know it these things will also be your outward portion.
 No one can fail of the regenerative influence of optimistic thinking, pertinaciously pursued.
 Every man owns indefeasibly this inlet to the divine.
 Fear, on the contrary, and all the contracted and egoistic modes of thought, are inlets to destruction.
 Most mind-curers here bring in a doctrine that thoughts are “forces,” and that, by virtue of a law that like attracts like, one man’s thoughts draw to themselves as allies all the thoughts of the same character that exist the world over.
 Thus one gets, by one’s thinking, reinforcements from elsewhere for the realization of one’s desires…”

 I was shocked when I read this almost perfect description of people who follow the ideals from the dangerous and ridiculous self-help book, “The Secret”.
 Now while I think that positive thinking is a generally a great idea, and that pessimism can lead to misery, “The Secret” takes the power of our thoughts to extreme levels.
 It teaches that if we think about something, it will happen.
 Literally.
 For instance, let’s say you wanted a million dollars.
 Supposedly, if you believe it enough, you’ll magically be given a million dollars by “the universe.”
-Conversely, if you think negative thoughts, you are asking for negative things to happen to you.
-So, according to “The Secret”, child abuse victims attracted their abuse.
+Conversely, if you think negative thoughts, you are “asking” for negative things to happen to you.

 I’m sure this isn’t nearly as interesting to most of you as it is to me.
 But I’ve been a little obsessed with the pervasiveness of this, and other dangerous and extreme philosophies, lately.
-Well, at least ever since last summer, when I briefly and unknowingly attended a cult that thrived on and taught those philosophies.
+Well, at least ever since last summer, when I briefly and unknowingly attended a cult (disguised as a self help seminar) that thrived on and taught those philosophies (ie. child abuse victims attracted their abuse with their negative thought patterns.)
 Yes, a cult.
 The kind with brainwashing, lovebombing and where everyone follows an “all-knowing” leader.
 But that’s a story for another time.

 A Grand Day Out

-The closest indoor, toddler-friendly pool I know of is 20 miles away, so for the half hour drive there, I hear Curious George wailing:
+The closest, indoor, toddler-friendly pool I know of is 20 miles away, so for the half hour drive there, I hear Adgie wailing:

 “No swimming!
 No swimming!
 No swimming!”Over and over and over again.

-When we arrived at the pool, Curious George finally stopped crying.
+When we arrived at the pool, Adgie finally stopped crying.
 He recognized the building from last year, and like a mini Mr. Hyde to Dr. Jekyll, he suddenly became very happy and excited.

 “Swimming!
 Swimming!
 Swimming!”
 He squealed.

-I got him out of the car, and went to grab our swimming gear (swim suits, towels & and George’s swim diaper.)
+I got him out of the car, and went to grab our swimming gear (our swim suits, towels and Adgie’s swim diaper.)

 I couldn’t find any of it.